 While providing young men with a rigorous education, each young man in turn is expected to pursue excellence in acquiring knowledge and skills while embracing the School’s values.

-These values are core to upholding the School's position and vision of pre-eminence in boys' secondary education.
-They are integrity, excellence, respect, courage, pride, commitment and humility.
+These values – integrity, excellence, respect, courage, pride, commitment and humility – are core to upholding the School’s position and vision of pre-eminence in boys’ secondary education.

 Through the teaching and practise of said values, we hope that students will develop valuable qualities that they can use once they leave Grammar, including self-discipline, resourcefulness, adaptability, creativity, honesty, courtesy, self-reliance, pride in personal appearance and public spirit.
 The aim is to use these virtues for the good of the School and the community.